jawj/IKEv2-setup/README.md

 ## What?

-A Bash script that takes Ubuntu Server 18.04 LTS from clean install to production-ready IKEv2 VPN with strongSwan.
+A Bash script that takes Ubuntu Server 20.04 LTS or 18.04 LTS from clean install to production-ready IKEv2 VPN with strongSwan.
 Comments and pull requests welcome.
 It may still work on 17.10, 17.04 or 16.10 if you remove the version check, but these are not tested.

 ### VPN server